Jesus taught us to pray for God

 LORD, there is no one like you to help the powerless against the mighty.
 Help us, LORD our God, for we rely on you, and in your name we have come against this vast army.
 LORD, you are our God; do not let mere mortals prevail against you.
 (2 Chron.
 14:11)

 Asa brought a specific, desperate need to God.
 Asa cried, “Help us.”
-He cried out in behalf of himself, his army and his country.
+He cried out in behalf of himself and his people.
 Yet notice the focus of his prayer throughout, the thrust from beginning to end:

 LORD, there is no one like you to help the powerless against the mighty.
 Help us, LORD our God, for we rely on you, and in your name we have come against this vast army.
 LORD, you are our God; do not let mere mortals prevail against you.